 We all know “it’s good to talk”.
 We’re always being told “a problem shared is a problem halved”.
 We all know that bottling things up, holding things in and not sharing rarely helps and, more often than not, hinders.

-Over 3,000 people were interviewed about their attitudes towards finances, including, inheritance planning, talking to family about money and seeking financial advice and an astonishing 56% of people admitted they are embarrassed to ask their family for financial help and worryingly 60% of those in the 35-45 age group think that it’s embarrassing to ask for financial help.
+Over 3,000 people were interviewed about their attitudes towards finances, including inheritance planning, talking to family about money and seeking financial advice.
+An astonishing 56% of people admitted they are embarrassed to ask their family for financial help and worryingly 60% of those in the 35-45 age group think that it’s embarrassing to ask for financial help.

-The research, released ahead of Let’s Talk Money Week, an annual campaign that runs from 9-13 November and has been set up by the Money and Pensions service in a bid to get the nation talking about money, shows there is clearly work to be done here.
+The research, released ahead of Let’s Talk Money Week, shows there is clearly work to be done here.
+Let’s Talk Money Week is an annual campaign that has been set up by the Money and Pensions service in a bid to get the nation talking about money.

 Research carried out by Fidelity corroborates this too.
 We found that talking about money with a partner is still the third biggest taboo subject for women in particular.
 Most admitted they would rather talk about pretty much anything, other than money.
 Over a quarter went as far as to say they would rather talk about their satisfaction - or rather dissatisfaction - with their partner than talk about anything to do with money.
 The other moot topics being politics, religion and their dating history.